"O Brother, Where Art Thou?"

 We think we've had it rough in the year 2020?
 We will forever be "holding the beers" for those of the "Greatest Generation" who truly knew sacrifice for our freedoms, while celebrating life's blessings always and often.
 One of the greatest was the final end of World War II, seventy-five years ago on "V-J Day."

-All of this simply brings to mind a meme I recently saw on the internet and attributed to American humorist Samuel L. Clemens, better known by his pen/stage name of Mark Twain:
+I recently saw an interesting meme on the internet which is attributed to American humorist Samuel L. Clemens, better known by his pen/stage name of Mark Twain:

 "If voting made any difference, they wouldn't let us do it."

-Ironically, as I looked further to research this quote and gain context to when, and why, Twain uttered this, I found that he really didn't say it at all.
+Ironically, as I looked further to research this quote and gain context to when, and why, Twain made this clever remark, I found that he really didn't say it at all.
 The internet has simply inaccurately attached it to him, but Twain historians say "no way."
 In fact, Mark Twain was a key proponent of the election process.
 In a 1905 interview in Boston, he is said to have told the press:

 "In this country we have one great privilege which they don't have in other countries.
 When a thing gets to be absolutely unbearable the people can rise up and throw it off.
 That's the finest asset we've got-the ballot box."